meilisearch/meilisearch-js-plugins/README.md

 - Sort using different indexes.
 - Different `sort` rules on the same index.

-The items list is composed of objects containing every sort possibilities you want to provide to your user.
-Each objects must contain two fields:
+The items list is composed of objects containing every sort possibility you want to provide to your user.
+Each object must contain two fields:
   - `label`: What is showcased on the user interface ex: `Sort by Ascending Price`
   - `value`: The sort formula.